 Housing Australia strives to:

-- Maintain the highest professional and ethical standards
+- Maintain the highest professional and ethical standards focusing on embedding appropriate behaviours

 - Provide an environment where employees are empowered to the full extent of their abilities and that fosters innovation and learning within business practices